 How to Plan a Best Friends Date for Valentine's Day

 Valentine's Day doesn't have to be all about couples and mushy romantic love.
-Enjoy this Valentine's Day be celebrating the love you have for your friends with this ultimate friend date plan!
+Celebrate the love you have for your friends with this step-by-step guide!

 If you’re not in a relationship this Valentine’s Day, it doesn’t mean you can’t celebrate and have fun.
 And even if are in a relationship, it doesn’t mean you have to go out on a date with your significant other.
 Despite what you’ve been led to believe, there are no rules.
 Valentine’s Day can be whatever you want it to be!
 Invite your single friends and your couple friends, because I’m about to tell you how to plan the ultimate best friends date for this Valentine’s Day.

 One thing you can provide for your friends at little cost to you is candy.
-Get all the Valentine’s Day–themed candy that your heart desires.
-Get chocolates, lollipops, and those little chalky hearts that no one actually likes.
-Even if you don’t eat it all, it’s about creating the atmosphere of Valentine’s Day, so it doesn’t seem like just another day with everyone hanging out.
+Get all the Valentine’s Day–themed candy that your heart desires: chocolates, lollipops, and those little chalky hearts that no one actually likes.
+Even if you don’t eat it all, it’s about creating the atmosphere of Valentine’s Day so it doesn’t seem like just another day with everyone hanging out.
 Fully give in to all the gushy stuff that goes along with the holiday.

 Remember when I said have everyone bring something to contribute to the potluck?
 Well, if possible, have them bring it unprepared.
 Nothing bonds people quite like making a meal together and chatting while everyone goes about their tasks.
 If you live at home or in an apartment off campus, this is easy because you have a full kitchen.
 If you live in a dorm, you still have options.
 Some dorms have common areas with kitchenettes that are available for students who live in that dorm to use.
 Take advantage of it!
 (If a lot of people are coming, just make sure you touch base with your RA first so they know what’s going on.)